urre/gh-shipper/README.md

 fi
 ```

+Version bump?
 This chunk does the following:
 + Is this a new version?
 + If (y):
 1. Print current tag.
 2. let user type new version
 3. Update version in package.json, bower.json, *.jquery.json etc using [mversion](https://github.com/mikaelbr/mversion)
 4. Update the package on npm (remove if not using)
+5. If (n): Don't do anything

 ```bash
 # Push to master